Sam-Dowling/DiscoveryApi/README.md

 - Add heartbeats to keep listings up to date
 - better checking in the repo for duplicate instances
 - implement load balancing for getting a service instead of just picking randomly
+- add the ability to host by region (eg. /api/v1/services/EU/MyService)

 ### License